-Also in the immediate vicinity of the wharf, two archaeological studies were done at the Malama site.
+To the east of the current project area, two archaeological studies were done at the Malama site.
 Tuggle (1993) excavated eleven test trenches around the platform and one trench that bisected the platform.
 While it is believed that the location of Kamehameha V's residence was constructed on Mahinahina Heiau, subsurface excavations were unable to confirm this.
 Titchenal (1998) conducted archaeological monitoring at Malama Cultural Park, within which is Malama Platform, and also the former location of Kala'iakamanu Church.
 This is near Site 50-60-03-890, the remains of the former Kaunakakai Pier.
 Five subsurface features were encountered during monitoring, and included four features of historic age (19th and 20th centuries) and one of indeterminate age.